Impact of the Hubble tension on the $r$-$n_s$ contour: Introduction

 Inflation is a current paradigm of the very early universe, predicting a nearly scale-invariant primordial scalar perturbation and primordial gravitational wave (GW).
 A combined analysis of the CMB observations by Planck with other datasets showed the scalar spectral index $n_s = 0.965\pm 0.004$ (68\% CL) \cite{Planck:2018vyg}, while its combination with the recent BICEP/Keck dataset showed tensor-to-scalar ratio $r<0.036$ (95\% CL) \cite{BICEP:2021xfz}.
 However, both results are based on the $\Lambda$CDM model, and cosmological model-dependent.

 Recently, some inconsistencies in cosmological observations have been suggested, see e.g. Refs.\cite{Perivolaropoulos:2021jda,Abdalla:2022yfr} for recent reviews.
-The most well-known is the Hubble tension, which have inspired the exploring beyond $\Lambda$CDM model, e.g.\cite{DiValentino:2019qzk,DiValentino:2016hlg,Mortsell:2018mfj,Vagnozzi:2019ezj,Knox:2019rjx,DiValentino:2019jae,Schoneberg:2021qvd}.
-In the early dark energy (EDE) resolution \cite{Karwal:2016vyq,Poulin:2018cxd} of the Hubble tension, a unknown EDE component before the recombination lowered the sound horizon $r_s=\int {c_s\over H(z)}dz$ so that $H_0$ is lifted, which, however, also brings a unforeseen effect on our understanding on inflation.
+The most well-known is the Hubble tension, which have inspired the exploring beyond $\Lambda$CDM model, e.g.\cite{DiValentino:2019qzk,Handley:2019tkm,DiValentino:2016hlg,Mortsell:2018mfj,Vagnozzi:2019ezj,Knox:2019rjx,DiValentino:2019jae,Schoneberg:2021qvd}.
+In the early dark energy (EDE) resolution \cite{Karwal:2016vyq,Poulin:2018cxd} of the Hubble tension, a unknown EDE component before the recombination lowered the sound horizon $r_s=\int {c_s\over H(z)}dz$, where $c_s$ and $H(z)$ is the sound speed and Hubble parameter before the recombination respectively, so that $H_0$ is lifted, which, however, also brings an unforeseen effect on our understanding on inflation.

-It has been found that the injection of EDE \footnote{Actually, ``EDE" corresponds to EDE+$\Lambda$CDM, which is only a pre-recombination modification to $\Lambda$CDM, and the evolution after the recombination must still be $\Lambda$CDM-like.} will alter the results of $n_s$ \cite{Ye:2021nej,Jiang:2022uyg,Smith:2022hwi,Jiang:2022qlj}, specially if $H_0\gtrsim 72$Mpc/km/s, $n_s$ will be shifted to $n_s=1$ ($|n_s-1|\sim {\cal O}(0.001)$)\cite{Ye:2020btb}, and the current limit on tensor-to-scalar ratio $r$ \cite{Ye:2022afu}, see also \cite{DiValentino:2018zjj,Giare:2022rvg,Calderon:2023obf} for studies on the possibilities of $n_s=1$.
+It has been found that the injection of EDE \footnote{Actually, ``EDE" corresponds to EDE+$\Lambda$CDM, which is only a pre-recombination modification to $\Lambda$CDM, and the evolution after the recombination must still be $\Lambda$CDM-like.} will alter the results of $n_s$ \cite{Ye:2021nej,Jiang:2022uyg,Smith:2022hwi,Jiang:2022qlj,Cruz:2022oqk}, specially if $H_0\gtrsim 72$ km/s/Mpc, $n_s$ will be shifted to $n_s=1$ ($|n_s-1|\sim {\cal O}(0.001)$)\cite{Ye:2020btb}, and the current limit on tensor-to-scalar ratio $r$ \cite{Ye:2022afu}, see also \cite{DiValentino:2018zjj,Giare:2022rvg,Calderon:2023obf} for studies on the possibilities of $n_s=1$.
 Thus some inflation models that had been considered possible in the $\Lambda$CDM model might be excluded, while some inflation models which had been excluded might be reconsidered as possible.
-However, it is interesting to ask whether the result on $r-n_s$ is still credible with the Planck PR4\cite{Planck:2020olo}, as well as latest ACT\cite{ACT:2020frw}, SPT-3G\cite{SPT-3G:2021eoc,SPT-3G:2022hvq} dataset.
+However, it is interesting to ask whether the result on $r-n_s$ is still credible with the Planck PR4 \cite{Planck:2020olo}, as well as latest ACT \cite{ACT:2020frw}, SPT-3G \cite{SPT-3G:2021eoc,SPT-3G:2022hvq} dataset.
 In this work, we will investigate this issue.